luncheon/esbuild-plugin-run-node-test/README.md

 ## Options

-The following are the options for this plugin and their default values.
+The options for this plugin and their default values are as follows:

 ```js
 runNodeTest({